iirasalo/WEB1-BE-WEEK2/Group-activity-3/README.md

 ## Task 2:

 - What is ExpressJS and what are the benefits of using it?
+--> Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 - What is the difference between route and endpoint?
+--> route = reitti, the way to the endpoint
+--> endpoint: user end & server end

 ## Links